eslam-gomaa/Flexible_Network/README.md

 ## Drive

-Automating network devices isn't really nice because you're dealing with a dump device (only returns output, no `STDERR`, no `exit_code` .. only output) ... which makes automating them a bit of static task
+Automating network devices with Python isn't really flexible because you're dealing with a dump device (only returns output, no `STDERR`, no `exit_code` .. only output) ... which makes automating them a bit of static task

 * So the main Idea of this project is give you the same feeling as automating Linux machines. by returning  different information upon executing a command on a network device, (e.g `STDOUT`, `STDERR`, `EXIT_CODE`) among others
   * That is possible by detecting errors when executing commands on network devices